|Course Length:||3 Years Full-Time|

 SPY2138 Cultural Analysis in a Global World (20 credits)

 Cultural Analysis in a Global World considers how we understand, make sense of and act upon cultural understandings of the globalised world.
 We are increasingly aware of the interconnectedness of the local, national and global, through cultural and representational forms, commodities and discourses.
 How do we make sense of them?
 How do we gain a sense of what is global, what is local, and how do we make comparative and critical examinations of past and present, and begin to speculate on future, on the basis of distinct and contrasting cultural analyses?
 This module will look at how both media and representational practices make meanings, generate understandings and act upon them in contemporary societies, with a particular focus on recognising the importance of post-colonial cultural critiques and critical discourse analysis as a means of looking below the surface of our globalised world.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either SPY2125 Children, Food and Sustainability or SPY2138 Cultural Analysis in a Global World.

 SPY3110 Critical Terrorism Studies (20 credits)